Refrizor/DFA/README.md

 <img src="https://user-images.githubusercontent.com/45441561/164153001-a89c287f-0595-40d8-ba4d-6e3f72b2a874.png" height="200" width="200">

 ### Project is no longer actively maintained by me.
 Feel free to contribute any changes or fork!
 While this is no actively maintained, small updates may push out in the future if I decide to pick it back up.
-This could potentially turn into a full-fledged plugin that you can add to any server.
+This could potentially turn into a full-fledged plugin that you can add to any server with limited setup configurating.
 Spigot version may be changed to 1.19

 DiamondFire Activities repository.
 This repository is ~~private~~ public access.
 Maintained by **Refrizor**